Ridwan805/Ridwan805/README.md

-### Ahoy there 👋
+## Ahoy there 👋
 # Welcome to the land of learning something new and exciting.
-#### <p align ="center">Hello, Welcome to my Github profile.
+<p align ="center" style = "font-size20px" >Hello, Welcome to my Github profile.
 My name is Ridwan and currently I am pursuing my Bachelors of Science in Computer Science and Engineering from BRAC University.
-I am currently enrolled in 6th semester</p>
+I am currently enrolled in 6th semester.
+Currently I am learning HTML and OOP in C++.
+I have also done some <a href = "#Projects">Project</a> using python </p>

 <br />